WHAT'S ON

 259 Hardy St, Nelson

-Hosted in the studio of generous friend and fellow artist Lee Woodman, The Potters Refuge is the mind child of the amazing Annie Marshall.
+Hosted in the studio of generous friend and fellow artist Lee Woodman, The Potters Refuge is the mind child of the amazing Annie Mackenzie.
 A getaway from the hustle and bustle of Clay Week, The Refuge is a cozy quiet lounge with comfy seats, warm food and hot drinks.
 Gather around and meet your fellow potters in a relaxed calm setting.
 Pop in for one of our film nights during the week or pull up a chair and take a look at our extensive pottery reading library.

 City Gallery Exhibitions

-28th Oct. - 4th Sept.
+28th Sept. - 4th Oct.

 Across Nelson CBD